yiyuma/technical-tutorials/Java/Java.md

 mvn spring-boot:run
 ```

+### Data Types
+- **Primitive Data Types**: Primitive data types are predefined in Java.
+A primitive data type has always a value.
+A primitive data type begins with a lower case.
+Primitives data type has no attributes or behaviors.<br>
+  - Integer types: byte (8 bits), short(16 bits), int (32 bits), long (64 bits, should end the value with an "L")
+  - Floating point types: a number with a decimal
+    - float: 32 bits.
+It should be end the value with "f".
+The precision of float is only 6 or 7 decimal digits.
+    - double: 64 bits.
+It should be end the value with "d".
+The precision of double is about 15 digits.
+    - Scientific numbers: a floating point number can also be a scientific number with an "e" to indicate the power of 10.
+  - Others: boolean (1 bit), char (16 bits). <br>
+Char is with a single quotes.
+Java uses Unicode system.
+In Unicode, character holds 2 byte (16 bits), so java also uses 2 byte for char.
+  - Casting
+    - Widening Casting (automatically) converting a smaller type to a larger size type. <br>
+      byte -> short -> char -> int -> long -> float -> double
+    - Narrowing Casting (manually) converting a larger type to a smaller size type. <br>
+      double -> float -> long -> int -> char -> short -> byte
+    ```
+      // widening casting
+      int intValue = 3;
+      double doubleValue = intValue;
+      // narrowing casting
+      double doubleValue = 3,14d;
+      int intValue = (int) doubleValue;
+    ```
+- **Reference Data Types**: A reference data type refers to an object.
+It can be null.
+It begins with an upper case and has attributes or behaviors.<br>
+String, Arrays, Classes
+- **Wrapper classes**: Wrapper class provides the mechanism to convert primitive data type into object and object into primitive data type.
+Wrapper classes are immutable.

 ### Modifiers (Access modifiers and non-access modifiers)
 - **Access modifiers** (prvate, default, protected, public): is used to set the access level for classes, attributes, methods and constructors.
 For classes (public, default), for attributes, mehtods and constructors (public, protected, default, private)
   - private: only within the class